Risk-Team/CAVAanalytics/README.md

 ### 3) Docker

-A docker image will be made available soon, containing all the required software to immediately start working with CAVAanalytics.
+A Docker image will be made available soon, containing all the required software and libraries needed to immediately start working with CAVAanalytics.

 ## Using CAVAanalytics